Overview

 1.2.2.
 Creating a Secret

-From the new App Registration, navigate to Certificates & Secrets in the left hand menu and click + New client secret.
+From the new App Registration, navigate to Manage > Certificates & Secrets in the left hand menu and click + New client secret.
 Provide any Description and set the Expires option to an appropriate period of time, such as 12 months.

 The Expires time period should be long enough to ensure it doesn’t continually expire, and short enough for best practice security.
 Long lasting secrets are not advisable.